Section 42 Asset for Share Transfer: What You Need to Know

 What is a section 42 asset for share transfer?

-Section 42 of the South African Income Tax Act provides for a mechanism whereby a company can transfer assets to a shareholder in exchange for shares in that company, without incurring immediate tax liabilities.
+No immediate tax liabilities will be incurred.
 This means that the company will gain the asset and the other party will gain shares in the company.

 Why do you want your property in a holding company in the first place?

-Having your property in a holding company can be beneficial for multiple reasons.
-This could include tax reasons, paying lower taxes and ring-fencing your investments.
+Having your property in a holding company can be beneficial!

-How could property investors use Section 42 asset for shares?
+How do property investors use Section 42 asset for shares?

-In the above scenarios, you might have a property in your own name but would want to take advantage of what your property company offers.
+If your property is an asset that’s generating cash, then you can use this mechanism.
 Here are some scenarios where you would want to transfer the property into a company using section 42 of income tax act asset for share transfers:

 Using section 42 asset for share transfers to lowering costs